marcvanderkamp/enlighten/README.md

 ============

 Protocols and tools to run (automated) atomistic simulations of enzyme-ligand systems.
+For the PyMOL plugin, see [here](https://github.com/marcvanderkamp/enlighten/edit/master/Pymol/README.md)

 Aimed at:
 - Experimental biochemists/enzymologists interested in gaining detailed insight into protein-ligand / enzyme-substrate complexes.
 - Biomolecular researchers that would like to perform simulations in a high(er)-throughput fashion, e.g. for testing and hypothesis generation

 Minimal software requirements:
-- AmberTools14 (see www.ambermd.org - Amber14.pdf manual has instructions for installation)
+- AmberTools14 or later (see www.ambermd.org - Amber14.pdf - or later - manual has instructions for installation)

-Several utitilies/programs from AmberTools14 are used for the majority of (PREP protocol) tasks.
+Several utitilies/programs from AmberTools14 (or later) are used for the majority of tasks.

 - Currently, the automation of protocols is only available through bash-scripts (for Linux or Mac OS X).
 All bash-scripts require awk & sed.
 NOTE: current bash-scripts are NOT fully POSIX compliant.

-Tested with:
+Tested with (amongst others):
 - GNU Awk 3.1.7 (Linux)
 - GNU sed version 4.2.1 (Linux)
 - awk version 20070501 (Mac OS)